rh569/advent-of-code-2024/README.md

 #### 4 - Ceres Search

 Think this went quite well and I enjoyed the twist for part 2.
 Solution could probably be a bit faster by manually setting the search bounds at the edge of the grid instead of just catching the `TypeError` on out of range rows.

+#### 5 - Print Queue

+Think I may have over-complicated part 1 here.
+Ended up making a map of all the rules such that any page could be compared to any other to check if a rule was being broken.
+Part 2 was nice once I'd checked the Array docs for how to write a sort comparator.

+The confusion of having things being before or after other things whilst doing nested looping in different directions hurt my brain.
+I miss the regex puzzle...